ADHD Help for Adults: What a Psychologist Actually Does

 ADHD Psychologist Help For Adults

 For adults who struggle with chronic stress or mood disorders, psychologists often integrate Acceptance and Commitment Therapy (ACT).
 ACT helps recognize intrusive thoughts without letting them dictate behavior, promoting flexibility.
-Motivational interviewing can boost clients’ stick to treatment plans, especially when uncertainty about change is present.
+Motivational interviewing can boost clients’ adherence to treatment plans, especially when uncertainty about change is present.

 Technology may also play a supportive role.
 Many therapists recommend evidence‑based apps for task management and mindfulness practice, turning the smartphone into a couch.